pombredanne/centidb/docs/index.rst

 Another option is to make the key encoding configurable: this would allow non-tuple keys at a cost to some convenience, but also enable extra uses.
-For example, allowing a pure-integer key encoding that could be used to efficiently represent a `Collection` as an SQL table by leveraging the `OID` type, or to provide exact emulation of the sort order of other databases (e.g. App Engine).
+For example, allowing a pure-integer key encoding that could be used to efficiently represent a :py:class:`Collection` as an SQL table by leveraging the `OID` type, or to provide exact emulation of the sort order of other databases (e.g.
+App Engine).

 Metadata